occupynet/groups.occupy.net/wp-content/plugins/simple-fields-map-extension/readme.txt

 3. Example of the values that are being stored for each saved location/field (and the function used to get them)

 == Changelog ==

+= 1.3.1 =
+- Static maps did not care about any preferred zoom level that was set in GUI.
+Now they do, funky funky!

+= 1.3 =
+- Add dropdown to select preferred zoom level for each map
+- Show notice in admin if user does not have Simple Fields installed

 = 1.2.2 =
 - Fixed notice error if no additional image sizes where used in the theme currently in use